 In 2017, the Undergraduate Student Government passed a resolution institutionalizing a requirement that all incoming first-year students are required to complete active bystander training by week six of winter quarter each academic year.
 The Department of Health Promotion is supporting this student led initiative by providing the Intervene: DU active bystander workshop.
 This is facilitated by trained peer educators.

 Intervene: DU workshops are offered multiple times per week during fall and winter quarters at different times to accommodate student schedules.
-This fall quarter, all workshops will be held virtually via Zoom.
 Visit the Health Promotion page in Crimson Connect to sign up!

-As part of the 2017 Undergraduate Student Government resolution, in order to receive funding, a Registered Student Organization (RSO) must annually select a workshop from one for four content areas and ensure that their organization leadership as well as at least 75% of their membership completes that program.
-To support this requirement, both the Departments of Health Promotion and Inclusion & Equity Education will provide the content for the programs.
+As part of the 2017 Undergraduate Student Government resolution, in order to receive funding, a Registered Student Organization (RSO) must annually ensure that their organization has at least 25% of their membership completing this harm prevention program.
+To support this requirement, both the Departments of Health Promotion and Social Justice Education will provide the content for the programs.

 How do you track attendance for Intervene: DU and/or the RSO Requirement workshops?

 Once your request for a workshop has been approved and confirmed, you'll be invited to co-host an event in Crimson Connect.
 Invite your members to that event, and ensure that they register.

 At the event, the facilitators of the workshop will check-in attendees at the beginning of the workshop.
 Attendees must arrive on time in order to be checked in.
 At the end of the workshop, the facilitators will check-out the attendees who have attended the entire training.
 If attendees have registered for the event, checked-in, and checked-out, they will receive a badge in Crimson Connect indicating their completion of their requirement.

 How do you know if 25% of my organization has completed the requirement?